Beckhoff-USA-Community/AAG_Windows-TwinCAT-deploy/files/README.md

 ## Important Notes

+- **Modular Architecture**: Deployment logic is fully modular and extensible via PowerShell scripts
-- **Flexible naming**: Folder names within each category can be customized
+- **Flexible naming**: Folder names within artifact categories can be customized
-- **Single folder**: Each category expects only one primary folder (except PowerShell modules)
+- **Single folder**: Each artifact category expects only one primary folder
+- **Script Discovery**: PowerShell scripts are automatically discovered and executed in numerical order
 - **File sizes**: Some artifacts (especially HMI projects) can be large
 - **Versions**: Ensure artifact versions match target system requirements
-- **Security**: Review all files before deployment in production environments
+- **Security**: Review all files and scripts before deployment in production environments